xieweiAlex/English_Learning/words/2019/words-March.md

 Next hour: **overcast**
 Do you have a **VITA** volunteer helping you to prepare your tax return?.

-You’ll **avail** of all relevant international tax treaties, personal allowances, credits & tax deductions -
+You’ll **avail** of all relevant international tax treaties, personal allowances, credits You’ll **avail** of all relevant international tax treaties, personal allowances, credits & tax deductions -   tax deductions

-a **morbid** fascination with death -
+a **morbid** fascination with death
 He had a **bloated**, unshaven face
 **bill of clearance**
 Mike delfino and I **made out** today, and it was great.